MINISFORUM 795S7

 ETA PRIME's Perspective

-Craft Computing performed a detailed teardown, noting that the internal design is “different for the Mini PC space” because it uses standard connectors and fan headers rather than proprietary components.
-Their thermal testing revealed GPU temperatures of 84-89°C under load, which they flagged as a concern.
-“Performance is fine, the temperatures just are not great in my opinion,” they stated, suggesting that simply laying the system on its side or improving bottom airflow could drop GPU temperatures by 15-20 degrees.
+Toasty Bros performed a detailed teardown, noting that the internal layout is "different for the Mini PC space" because it uses standard connectors and fan headers rather than proprietary parts, and joking that it looks like a mini Dell Optiplex.
+Their thermal testing put the RTX 4060 at roughly 84 to 89°C under load, which they flagged as a concern: "Performance is fine, the temperatures just are not great in my opinion."

-TechZoneFM delivered a thorough hands-on review with thermal imaging, praising the 795S7’s “compact, sleek, and professional” design.
-His benchmarks confirmed strong 1080p and 1440p gaming performance, and he highlighted the PCIe 5.0 x16 slot as a future-proofing advantage.
-“The real standout?
-The PCIe 5.0 x16 slot.
-If you’re going all-in like I am with the RTX 4060, this slot ensures you’re ready for future GPU swaps,” he noted.
-For overall performance, heat, and noise he awarded the system an 8.0/10, though he confirmed the WiFi card installation requires removing the main heatsink, which is a barrier for less experienced users.
+Family Pop TV delivered a hands-on review and called the 795S7's design a statement: "compact, sleek, and professional."
+For him the headline feature was the expansion slot: "The real standout?
+That PCIe 5.0 x16 slot.
+If you're going all-in like I am with the RTX 4060, you're set for future GPU swaps."
+He awarded the system a solid 8.0/10, but confirmed that installing a WiFi card means removing the heatsink to reach the slot, a barrier for less experienced users.

-Across all five reviewers, the consensus is that the 795S7 delivers genuinely impressive CPU performance and unique expandability for its size class, while the lack of built-in WiFi and elevated GPU temperatures under load are the primary areas for improvement.
+Across the reviewers, the consensus is that the 795S7 delivers genuinely impressive CPU performance and unusual expandability for its size class, while the lack of built-in WiFi and elevated GPU temperatures under load are the primary areas for improvement.

 Customer Reviews of the MINISFORUM 795S7